-Significant hull damage occurred on the McCain, with flooding in berthing compartments as well as machinery and communication rooms.
+The collision left 10 US sailors dead.
+The McCain sustained significant hull damage, with flooding in berthing compartments as well as machinery and communication rooms.

-The commanding officer, executive officer and senior noncommissioned officer of the USS Fitzgerald have been removed from their duties for cause
+The Fitzgerald’s commanding officer, executive officer and senior noncommissioned officer were removed from their duties after the collision.

 In May, a South Korean fishing boat struck the USS Lake Champlain, while the Navy warship was conducting operations in international waters near the Korean Peninsula, the Navy said.
 No injuries were reported.